MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/offer-setup.md

 ## Offer data

 Offer data is the smallest unit inside the offer package template.
-Any typical offer consists of standard text and a set of values.
-The sets of values are the only pieces that could change between offer to offer.
-During the offer creation, the number one thing the offer creator can focus on is the list of offer data placeholders present in any offer package template.
+A typical offer consists of standard text and a set of values.
+The sets of values are the only pieces that could change between offers.
+During the offer creation, the most important aspect that the offer creator can focus on is the list of offer data placeholders present in an offer package template.
 To set up offer data, do the following.

-1. Navigate to **Offer management**.
+1. Go to **Offer management**.

 1. Expand the **Library** section in the left navigation pane, then go to **Offer data**.